princeofdream/picocom/docs/lowerrts.md

 - Macbook Pro
 - Ft2232H based Usb serial adapter
 - Kubuntu 16.04 64 bit
-- picocom 2.3a, with `--lower-rts` command line option
+- ppcom 2.3a, with `--lower-rts` command line option

 CRTSCTS=0x80000000.
 This bit is set in tty->termios->c_cflag when the uart is used with Rts/Cts handshake.